octokit/plugin-rest-endpoint-methods.js/docs/actions/deleteWorkflowRunLogs.md

 # Delete workflow run logs

 Deletes all logs for a workflow run.

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have the `actions:write` permission to use this endpoint.
+OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.deleteWorkflowRunLogs({